bassdman/modulerizr/README.md

     npm install modulerizr --save-dev
 ```

 >Modulerizr is in Gamma-Version now.
-This means, this codebase is stable and there will be no more features until final release (~01/02 2020).
+This codebase is stable and there will be no more features until final release (~01/02 2020).
 More tests will be added and documentation will be completed.

 <!-- - [Quicklink to the API](#api-description) -->